ArunHub/Q-A/html.md

 3. The data is available only inside the window/tab in which it was set.
 4. The data is not persistent i.e. it will be lost once the window/tab is closed.
 Like localStorage, it works on same-origin policy.
 So, data stored will only be available on the same origin.

+**Local storage delete** - storage.removeItem(keyName); // storage may be localstorage or sessionstorage

+- Sessionstorage - the only difference is while data stored in localStorage has no expiration set, data stored in sessionStorage gets cleared when the page session ends.
+A page session lasts for as long as the browser is open and survives over page reloads and restores.
+Opening a page in a new tab or window will cause a new session to be initiated with the value of the top-level browsing context, which differs from how session cookies work.
+Current page – ls.hi=0 or ss.hi=0 exists if loaded
+New tab – ls and ss newly created
+Close n open last tab – ls remains but ss expired.

 **Indexdb:**
 low-level API for client-side storage of significant amounts of structured data, including files/blobs.
 This API uses indexes to enable high-performance searches of this data.
 While Web Storage is useful for storing smaller amounts of data, it is less useful for storing larger amounts of structured data.
 IndexedDB provides a solution.
 Note: This feature is available in Web Workers.